ajoz/adekwatny/README.md

 * Text is justified in post paragraphs.
 * Font is smaller (reduced to reasonable size).
 * RSS feed contains excerpt from the posts instead of a full content.

+Except those quality of life additions, layout of the blog was changed:

+* Removed the sidebar completly
+* Introduced a header
+* Follow links moved to the header
+* Changable syntax highlighting styles